rylew2/portfolio-rylew/content/book/managerspath.md

 > "It's hard to accept that a "new manager" is an entry-level job with no seniority to any front, but that's the best mindset with which to start leading.

 When you're managing people, your team is only as healthy as the individuals.
 There are several important people management tasks like holding regular 1-on-1s, giving feedback on career growth and progression toward goals, and identifying areas for improvement.
-However, there are specific actions that can effectively initiate a management relationship:
+To effectively initiate a management relationship, the following specific actions are recommended:

 -   Make time to understand the person reporting to you on a personal level
 -   Create a 30/60/90 day plan for development